 Jesus just wants to lead the way.
 He wants to BE the way because he walked the path ahead of us.
-He knows what human life is about.
+He knows what human life and death is about.

 And more than that, he says “I know mine and mine know me.”